careerbuilder/DataScienceAPIDocumentation/MajorNormalization.md

 Response Information
 -----

-The response returns a single data node which contains a list of normalized majors.
-These normalized majors are ordered by the confidence score.
-Confidence scores range from 0.0 to 1.0.
+The response returns a single data node which contains a list of normalized majors and the current data version.
+These normalized majors are ordered by the confidence score. _At this point, Confidence scores are not normalized, and should not be taken literally.
+An update will release soon that will normalize confidence scores.

 Versioning
 -----------
-The response from the Major Normalization Service is versioned with the current version being 1.0.
-The data set used to perform the normalization is unversioned.
+The data that backs the Major Normalization Service is versioned.
+The data version is returned at the "data" node level.

 Our general versioning strategy is available [here](/Versioning.md).